hodacthuan/nodejs-grpc/README.md

     string name = 1;
 }
 ```
+The first line of the file specifies that you're using proto3 syntax

+The MovieItem message definition specifies three fields (name/value pairs), one for each piece of data that you want to include in this type of message.
+Each field has a name and a type.

+Each field in the message definition has a unique number.
+These field numbers are used to identify your fields in the message binary format, and should not be changed once your message type is in use.

 **gRPC Communication Type**
 -------
 When working with gRPC we have 4 different types of communication between client and server.